 Note: Applying too much pressure to the filament is almost impossible.

 - Pull the Ultimaker 3 cleaning filament out with a quick, firm pull.

 - Cut off the tip of the filament that you have just pulled out.

-- Repeat this hot pull process until no more degraded material is visible on the tip of the filament and the tip of the filament looks as clean as the picture on the right.
+- Repeat this hot pull procedure until there is no more degraded material visible on the tip of the Ultimaker 3 cleaning filament.
+The tip of the filament should look as clean as the example on the right.

 - Once the tip of the filament is clean, manually flush some filament through the print core with pliers and take it out again.
 Confirm to continue.

 - Insert the Ultimaker 3 cleaning filament into the print head by hand until you feel some resistance.

 - Hold the filament with pliers and gently apply pressure to extrude some material.
 Confirm to continue.

 - Maintain pressure on the filament with the pliers until the progress bar is completed.

 - Release the filament and wait until the print core has cooled down.